Attic Insulation and Ventilation: Your HVAC Might Not Be The Problem

 What Happens if My Attic Isn’t Vented or Insulated Properly?

 First, you start to notice that your upstairs may be 15-20 degrees hotter than the rest of the house.
 That’s because the lack of ventilation in the attic will heat up your attic so much that the temperature starts to seep through the ceilings to heat up your home.
 You may be cranking up the air, blocking downstairs vents, or changing your air filter with minimal relief.

 Secondly, all that effort may affect your heating/cooling cost and your utility bill may just skyrocket.

-The other issues that arises are less seen and obvious
+The other issues that arise are less seen and obvious.

 Conversely, the Winter months are prone to more attic condensation which will eventually turn to mold once it melts.
 We talked more in depth about Winter attic condensation here.